graphql/graphql.github.io/site/docs/QuickStart-Videos.md

 *Nick Schrock – August 24, 2015*

-Nick expands on Lee's talk, explaining how to use graphql-js to build a server.
+Nick expands on Lee's talk, explaining how to use GraphQL.js to build a server.
 Then introduces how wrapping an existing REST server can be an effective way to get started with GraphQL and announces the public release of "swapi-graphql" a wrapper of the Star Wars REST API to illustrate.
 Many live demos of "swapi-graphql"